-Some renowned universities are the University of Washington, Seattle Pacific University, Antioch University, Seattle Colleges District System, and Cornish College of Arts.
-Although Seattle is one of the most expensive cities in the United States, it houses numerous universities built before the era of world wars, functioning not for business but for the welfare of the people.
+Some well-known institutions in or around Seattle include the University of Washington, Seattle Pacific University, Antioch University, Seattle Colleges, and Cornish College of the Arts.
+Although Seattle is one of the more expensive cities in the United States, it has public, private nonprofit, and flexible degree options that international students can compare carefully.

-That’s why we listed some of the most affordable schools you can choose from in Seattle if you plan to study here.
-So, read carefully to learn more!
+That’s why we listed some of the more affordable schools you can choose from in Seattle if you plan to study here.
+Read carefully to learn more.

 Affordable Schools in Seattle for International Students